-One of the most important positions to fill during the actual event is the arena Convenors.
-Sometimes they are called Site Supervisors, Arena Managers, Arena Troubleshooters, or Arena Facilitators.
+(Preferably 2 per arena- 1 for registration and 1 for troubleshooting) One of the most important positions to fill during the actual event is the arena convenors.
 Regardless of what they are called, come game day, he/she is your most visible person in each arena.
 Their job is to oversee all activities at the arena that they are in charge of on the day, or days, of the tournament.
 See also the section on Facilities for other tasks, some of which must be done even before the event begins.
-The Convenors' main job is to try to keep everybody in the arena happy with everything except the actual playing of the games.
+The Convenors' main job is the smooth operation of the event.
 They should know everything a visitor might want to know about the area around the arena, the community as a whole and the arena itself.
+Maps from the Chamber of Commerce are an asset.